Heartworm Symptoms That All Dog Owners Should Recognize

 If you do recognize the symptoms of heartworm disease, the first thing to do is take your dog in to the vet for a heartworm test.
 Find out what to do next.

-If your dog is tested positive, do not start worrying; There are alternatives.
+If your dog tests positive, do not start worrying; There are alternatives.

-3. The last alternative is to use safe herbal heartworm therapy.
-There is controversy on whether this therapy is effective, but if you are against giving your dog chemicals (like ivermectin) it is an alternative.
+- The last alternative is to use safe herbal heartworm therapy.
+There is controversy on whether this therapy is effective, but if you are against giving your dog chemicals (like ivermectin), it is an alternative.
 Like safe heartworm therapy, this will not kill the adults.

 If you cannot afford the prices your vet charges, the alternative is to buy a large supply of ivermectin, the heartworm prevention available in Heartgard.
 You still need to dose your dog monthly, and the product is so cheap that I recommend you do so throughout the year.
 The chance of your dog getting infected in the winter is minimal, but so is the cost of the drug, and in my opinion it is not worth the risk.

 You can buy a sheep formula online or purchase it from your local feed store.
 The doses are available in my other article on cheap heartworm prevention.
 If you have a Collie or other herding dog breed, this may not be right for you.
 You can read more details about testing in the other article.

 If you do not want to give your dog monthly ivermectin, there are also some holistic vets that recommend an oral herbal heartworm preventative.
 I do not recommend this and believe you are taking unnecessary risks with your dog's health.
 If you want the various formulas, you can speak to your holistic vet or look at another site.